k4iz0/RealEstateManager/README.md

 # RealEstateManager

-An Android app to manage real estate you can add multiple estate, manage sales, add pictures, include a fully search engine for your estate.
+An Android app to manage real estate\n you can add multiple estate, manage sales, add pictures, include a fully search engine for your estate.